blue-yonder/tsfresh/docs/text/data_formats.rst

 | B  | ...         | ... | ...         | ...         | ... | ...         |
 +----+-------------+-----+-------------+-------------+-----+-------------+

-where the x features are calculated using all x values (independently for A and B), y features using all y values and so on.
+where the x features are calculated using all x values (independently for A and B), the y features using all y values (independently for A and B), and so on.

-This form of DataFrame is also the expected input format to the feature selection algorithms (e.g. the :func:`tsfresh.select_features` function).
+This DataFrame is also the expected input format to the feature selection algorithms used by tsfresh (e.g. the :func:`tsfresh.select_features` function).